Grant626/Temperature-Detection/README.md

 -imutils

 # Deployment
+Navigate to the python server directory:

+cd Python-Server

 Run the server with the command:

 python webstreaming.py --ip 0.0.0.0 --port 8000